 Equipping students + staff with the tools to thrive in school + in life.
 We are the generation of wellness.

-Use promo code: SUMMERSALE
+Use the code: GRATITUDE

 QUOTABLE: "Childhood self-control predicts physical health, personal wealth and public safety.
 Self-control is more important than intelligence and social class."

 This TED Talk walks through the benefits of teaching mindfulness to our students and challenges the idea of why we don't do it more often.
 Our focus is often on the test scores, the quality of a paper, or the ability to spell properly.
 The skills underneath all of those standards can be achieved through mindfulness.
 Mindfulness is the foundation of all learning, it is teaching others how to pay attention, focus, attain to a task, and retain information.
 In turn, these skills will help students accomplish those academic tasks, and become more successful adults.

 This month’s experiment is about connecting with 1-3 people and sharpening our empathy super powers.
 What better time to do this than right now during so much uncertainty, stress, and grief with the pandemic?
 Everyone is facing some type of battle and connection is the key.

 “Empathy is a way to connect to the emotion another person is experiencing; it doesn’t require that we have experienced the same situation they are going through.” -Brene Brown

 Empathy is not trying to fix the problem or share your story, rather it’s about listening for understanding, validating emotions, and expressing words, body language, and tone that create a sense of “feeling felt”.